kst9395/geoip-router/README.md

 A simple middleware application made for redirecting visitor to corresponding language.

-This application uses MaxMind GeoLite database to detect request location.
+This middleware use GeoJS to determine country base on IP

 ## Getting started